erikj/presentations/docker-eol-ej/slides/potential-eol.md

 # Docker - Potential @ EOL

+- DevOps
+  - *"Treat your servers like cattle, not pets"*
 - Web applications & microservices
 - Continuous Integration
 - Cross-platform distribution of complex stacks of software